 Most of the companies and flower farms around this lake were disposing of their waste into the lakes. being a water body, they saw it as a cheap way to get rid of their waste products.
-But this was curbed and heavy penalties put to place to punish those who participate in this evil act.
+But this was curbed and heavy penalties were put in place to punish those who participate in this evil act.

 This is one of the most dangerous plants to have on a freshwater lake.
 They tend to grow very fast and dense covering the water surface from above.
 This prevents the entrance of both oxygen and light.
-As a result, the fish and plants inside water die.
+As a result, the fish and plants inside the water die.

 Being open to the public, the lake is exposed to over-exploitation by the human population.
-The fishermen use the illegal nets, hippos are killed, bird’s nests contaminated.
+The fishermen use the illegal nets, hippos are killed, bird’s nests are contaminated.
 Freedom has led to people having access to almost every part of the lake making it hard for the species living there.
-They are exposed to over-hunting and habitat destruction.
+They are exposed to overhunting and habitat destruction.
 The flower farms have also largely used huge amounts of water from the lake for their irrigation.

 It is home to both flora and fauna.
 This includes over 400 different bird species, a huge population of hippos, a wide variety of fish species, among others.
-Lake Naivasha is a haven for bird watching fans.
+Lake Naivasha is a haven for bird-watching fans.
 It allows you to enjoy a wide variety of birds that are easily spotted.
 The hotels around the lake also allow you to enjoy camping activities and many other fun activities.
 The lake benefits everyone and it’s our responsibility to ensure that it lasts forever.
-Its time we work together and promote sustainability at this wonderful lake.
+It’s time we work together and promote sustainability at this wonderful lake.